wangqingbaidu/bangu/README.md

-#bangu --from zero to one   盘古, 开天辟地
+#BANGU -- From Zero To One   盘古, 开天辟地
 ##<font color=red>Weather with LED completed!</font>

 This project is about smart ehouse which base on python, I use [Raspberry pi](https://www.raspberrypi.org/) to get senor data and GPIO to display message .
 Also it can be simply displayed on screen through a website which is based on Django.